-4.2 Assessment Method
+4.3 Assessment Method

-According to Clause A0.9 the Assessment Methods to be used will be:
+According to Clause A2.2(2).5 the Assessment Methods to be used will be:

-(a) Evidence to support that the use of a material, form of construction or design meets a Performance Requirement or a Deemed-to-Satisfy Provision as described in A2.2.

-(b) (ii) such other Verification Methods as the appropriate authority accepts for determining compliance with the Performance Requirements.
+(a) Evidence of suitability in accordance with Part A5 that shows the use of a material, product, plumbing and drainage product, form of construction or design meets the relevant Performance Requirements. (b) (ii) Other Verification Methods, accepted by the appropriate authority that show compliance with the relevant Performance Requirements.

-An Evaluation Extent Level 1 as defined by the International Fire Engineering Guidelines Australian Building Codes Board2005 shall be performed to evaluate the performance of proposed alternative solutions.
+An Evaluation Extent Level 1 as defined by the International Fire Engineering Guidelines Australian Building Codes Board2005 shall be performed to evaluate the performance of proposed Performance Solutions.